krzys9876/netviewer_jdk116/README.md

-# Too cool to be true
+# Write once, run... after 30 years!

 This is just crazy!
-While preparing to a lecture about Java and programming in general I came across my old Java code from 1997 or 1998 (yes, don't bother file timestamps) that I abandoned just before I graduated from my university.
+While preparing to a lecture about Java and programming in general I came across my old Java code from 1997 or 1998 (can't tell for sure) that I abandoned just before I graduated from my university.

 Back then I've had an idea to write my own simplistic web browser, which at that time meant